 Hey y’all, can you believe its almost the end of June and we’re more than halfway through the year already?
 That just seems wrong somehow.
 I hope it’s been a good one for you so far.
 If you’ve been following the blog for a while, you’ll know that the last Monday of the month means it’s time for the Int’l Bloggers Club (IBC) challenge.
 Every month, a group of bloggers from all over the world get together, to make, create or recycle something based on a specific theme.
 Last month we all repurposed tin cans and you won’t believe what everyone came up with.
 This month we had to do something with a common household item and we chose old DVD cases.

-That’s a common household item right?
+That’s a common household item, right?
 Everyone has them gathering dust somewhere.
 We have loads of them.
 Games, backups and movies, they’re all there.
 When we went through our stash, most of the inside bits were missing.
 How does that even happen?
-There’s no ways we could donate them, so we decided to recycle them instead and make a vertical garden.
+There is no way we could donate them, so we decided to recycle them instead and make a vertical garden.

 How To Make a Vertical Garden Using Old DVD Cases

 The plastic outer casing makes perfect planters.
 They’re sturdy and a nice size.
 All we needed to do was drill a few drainage holes at the bottom of the DVD cases and find a piece of wood to hang them on.

 The plain black casings aren’t the prettiest, so we put together a template and used it to cut some leather bits we have leftover from our epic suitcase bureau makeover to cover the cases.

 We glued the leather to the old DVD cases and when the glue had dried, added a few pebbles in the bottom.